YOLOv9 for Fracture Detection in Pediatric Wrist Trauma X-ray Images: Introduction

 \section{Introduction}

+The accurate interpretation of X-ray images is critical to the success of surgery.
+However, there is a shortage of experienced radiologists in some areas, which poses a challenge \cite{rimmer2017radiologist,burki2018shortfall}.
 Computer-assisted diagnosis (CAD) helps specialists such as radiologists and surgeons to interpret medical images, including magnetic resonance imaging (MRI), computed tomography (CT), and X-ray images.
-The application of deep learning techniques to medical images \cite{chung2018automated,choi2020using,tanzi2020hierarchical,adams2021artificial} has yielded increasingly satisfactory results, making it a popular research focus, especially in fracture detection \cite{gan2019artificial,yahalomi2019detection,bluthgen2020detection}.
+However, it cannot be relied on as the sole means of detection due to uncertainties in its prediction accuracy.
+With the rapid development of deep learning in computer vision tasks \cite{sezer2021detection,yaug2022artificial}, its application to medical image processing has obtained satisfactory results \cite{adams2021artificial}.

-You Only Look Once (YOLO) series \cite{redmon2016you,bochkovskiy2020yolov4,ge2021yolox,wang2021you,glenn2022,li2022yolov6,ju2023resolution,wang2023yolov7,glenn2023} are the main neural networks for real-time object detection task, widely employed in fracture detection \cite{samothai2022evaluation,hrvzic2022fracture,su2023skeletal}.
+You Only Look Once (YOLO) series \cite{redmon2016you,bochkovskiy2020yolov4,glenn2023,wang2024yolov9} are the main neural networks for real-time object detection task, widely employed in fracture detection \cite{hrvzic2022fracture,ju2023fracture,chien2024yolov8}.
 Wrist fractures in children are more common cases and the GRAZPEDWRI-DX dataset \cite{nagy2022pediatric} provides 20,327 X-ray images of pediatric wrist trauma that can be used in fracture detection tasks.
-Research \cite{ju2023fracture} first used the YOLOv8 \cite{glenn2023} model for fracture detection on this dataset.
-Since attention mechanisms \cite{zhang2021sa,wang2020eca,liu2021global,woo2018cbam} have excellent results in enhancing the performance of neural network models, Chien \emph{et al.} achieved the state-of-the-art (SOTA) performance by incorporating different attention mechanisms into the YOLOv8 model.
+Ju \emph{et al.} \cite{ju2023fracture} first used the YOLOv8 \cite{glenn2023} model for fracture detection on this dataset.
+Since attention mechanisms \cite{hu2018squeeze,woo2018cbam,wang2020eca,zhang2021sa,liu2021global} have excellent results in enhancing the performance of neural network models, Chien \emph{et al.} \cite{chien2024yolov8} achieved the state-of-the-art (SOTA) performance by incorporating different attention mechanisms into the YOLOv8 model.

-With the presentation of YOLOv9 \cite{wang2024yolov9}, which achieved remarkable model performance on the MS COCO 2017 \cite{lin2014microsoft} benchmark dataset, this paper first trained the YOLOv9 model on the GRAZPEDWRI-DX dataset and obtained the SOTA performance, as shown in Fig \ref{fig:1}.
+With the presentation of YOLOv9 \cite{wang2024yolov9}, which achieved remarkable model performance on the MS COCO 2017 \cite{lin2014microsoft} benchmark dataset, achieving an impressive increase in mAP from 53.9\% in YOLOv8 to 55.6\%.
+This paper first trained the YOLOv9 model on the GRAZPEDWRI-DX dataset and obtained the SOTA performance, as shown in Fig \ref{fig:1}.

 The main contributions of this paper are as follows: \begin{enumerate} \item This paper is the first to apply YOLOv9 to the fracture detection task, demonstrating that the model not only has the excellent performance in real-time object detection across real-life scenarios, but also has good results in medical image recognition. \item This paper addresses the issue of information loss in fracture detection on X-ray images by employing YOLOv9 algorithm, and aims to preserve more information during model training on low-features X-ray images, enhancing the performance of the model. \item The mAP 50-95 of YOLOv9 model trained on the GRAZPEDWRI-DX dataset is significantly improved, achieving the SOTA level. \end{enumerate}